Definition of Interpolation, what is linear interpolation?

-For two points the polynomial is of first-order (a straight line connecting the points).
-For three points the polynomial is of second-order (a parabola that connects the points), and so on.
+For two points the polynomial is of the first order (a straight line connecting the points).
+For three points the polynomial is of second order (a parabola that connects the points), and so on.

 This is illustrated in Fig. 6-11 which shows how first, second, third, and fourth-order polynomials connect two, three, four, and five points, respectively.

-From math is fun, site, The polynomial is composed of two words, poly (meaning “many”) and -nomial (in this case meaning “term”), so it says “many terms”.
+From math is fun, site, The polynomial is composed of two words, poly (meaning “many”) and nominal (in this case meaning “term”), so it says “many terms”.

 A polynomial can have constants, variables, and exponents, but never division by a variable.